MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

     Pattern:
         1. H2 heading
         2. Lead sentence that gives a definition "<concept> is..." (ensure this is a definition, do not give use cases like "<concept> lets you...")
-        3. 1-3 paragraphs of additional text as needed
+        3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph)
         4. Visual like an image, table, blockquote, code sample, or list (image preferred)

     Example:
-        (Note: the product Azure Logic Apps implements business processes in the cloud.
-We need to define the term "business process" for our learners before trying to define the product itself.)
+        (Note: the product "Azure Logic Apps" implements business processes in the cloud; therefore, "business process" is a background concept.)
         Heading: "What is a business process?
-        Lead sentence: "A business process or workflow is a sequence of tasks that produce a specific outcome.
+        Lead sentence: "A business process or _workflow_ is a sequence of tasks that produce a specific outcome.
 The result might be a decision, some data, or a notification...."
 -->
 ## What is <concept>?
 TODO: Add your lead sentence